Learn more about Welthungerhilfe's innovations: AgriShare, Child Growth Monitor, and Qur'an for Nutrition.

-Welthungerhilfe is entering into new partnerships with socially oriented companies to make products and services available to local people: in Uganda with locally produced water filters, in Zimbabwe with agricultural inputs and in Ethiopia with seedlings grown in sterile nutrient solution.
+WHH is entering into new partnerships with socially oriented companies to make products and services available to local people: in Uganda with locally produced water filters, in Zimbabwe with agricultural inputs and in Ethiopia with seedlings grown in a sterile nutrient solution.

 More and more non-governmental organizations are opening up to private capital markets and private investment.
 WHH is also relying on the positive effects of a sustainable market economy.
 It is using its many years of experience to develop inclusive and social entrepreneurship into a strategic pillar of its work.